-Episcopal Relief & Development International Program staff are in regular contact with partners in 44 countries around the world to provide technical expertise and financial assistance in response to the COVID-19 Pandemic.
-The organization is supporting partners in Asia and the Pacific as they provide emergency assistance such as food, PPE and hygiene kits to vulnerable communities in response to the COVID-19 Pandemic.
-The organization is also advising long-term partners as they adapt existing programs to reduce the spread of the coronavirus.
+Episcopal Relief & Development is supporting partners in Asia and the Pacific as they provide emergency assistance such as food, PPE and hygiene kits to vulnerable communities in response to the COVID-19 pandemic and subsequent disasters.
+The organization also advised long-term partners as they adapted existing programs to reduce the spread of the virus.

 The Church of Bangladesh, with Episcopal Relief & Development’s support, provided personal protective equipment, hygiene kits and essential medical supplies to 11 medical clinics in Bangladesh, enabling medical practitioners to safely treat coronavirus patients.
 These clinics are located in vulnerable communities where government health infrastructure is limited.

 Early in the pandemic, in partnership with Episcopal Relief & Development, the Church’s Auxiliary for Social Action, India (CASA) assisted marginalized communities who have been particularly impacted by COVID-19 and the national lockdown that impacted the livelihoods of many workers.
 CASA provided food, sanitation kits and cash assistance to the most vulnerable families in villages in the Arni Block of the Yavatmal district of India.

 When local governments shut down institutions and put travel restrictions in place in response to COVID-19, the Episcopal Diocese of Jerusalem’s Jerusalem Princess Basma Centre (JBPC) quickly transitioned to offering virtual services for children and their families.
 Episcopal Relief & Development partnered with JPBC to help their team prepare the facilities and adapt programming with appropriate safety precautions such personal protective equipment (PPE), smaller groups, physical distancing and enhanced sanitation practices in preparation for the return of children to the center.

-Additionally, Episcopal Relief & Development supported the Episcopal Diocese of Jerusalem as they provide medication and PPE, such as masks, gloves and gowns, to Al Ahli and Saint Luke’s hospitals, enabling the hospital staff to continue to provide quality medical care to the most marginalized communities.
+Additionally, Episcopal Relief & Development supported the Episcopal Diocese of Jerusalem as they provided medication and PPE, such as masks, gloves and gowns, to Al Ahli and Saint Luke’s hospitals, enabling the hospital staff to continue to provide quality medical care to the most marginalized communities.